dirkluijk/ngx-typesafe-forms/README.md

 ### Why? 🤷‍♂️

-Angular Forms are not very type-safe.
-They accept any type of value.
+Angular Forms are not very type-safe (at least, up until Angular 13).
-This library makes your code more type-safe.
-More type-safety means smaller risk for bugs!
+This library makes your form code more type-safe.
+More type-safety means smaller risks for bugs!

 ## Installation 🌩